codeclimate/codeclimate-rubocop/config/contents/naming/binary_operator_parameter_name.md

-This cop makes sure that certain binary operator methods have their sole  parameter named `other`.
+Makes sure that certain binary operator methods have their sole  parameter named `other`.

 ### Example: